 Highly extensible.
 You can build a single-page website, or a massive online shopping portal with ease.

 No hosting.
 RapidWeaver has great templates, but no web hosting options.
 Again, this may actually be an advantage, as dedicated hosting services may suit your needs better.

 Lacks customer service.
 If you get stuck, there’s no customer service option for you.

 Building a website is important for most of us, and sites like Squarespace or Wix make it easy to get up and running in no time.
 They’re great at taking the little bits of building and publishing a website, packaging them together, and taking care of the heavy lifting for you.

 But doing all of that is not difficult, and you should really consider doing it yourself before taking the easy route of Wix or Squarespace.
-That’s why Espresso and RapidWeaver are so handy; each makes designing your site simple, so you can focus on getting your domain and deciding on a hosting provider.
+That’s why RapidWeaver is so handy; it makes designing your site simple, so you can focus on getting your domain and deciding on a hosting provider.

-Both Espresso and RapidWeaver are available free for seven days during a trial of Setapp, the world’s leading suite of productivity apps for the Mac.
-In addition to these two apps, you’ll get access to nearly 200 other awesome apps for your Mac in the Setapp catalog.
+RapidWeaver is available free for seven days during a trial of Setapp, the world’s leading suite of productivity apps for the Mac.
+In addition to this app, you’ll get access to nearly 200 other awesome apps for your Mac in the Setapp catalog.

 When your trial period is over, Setapp is only $9.99 per month for unlimited access to the Setapp suite of apps, so don’t wait – give Setapp a try today!